aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `account` (String) Azure account name.
 - `base_path` (String) The path to the repository data within its container.
 The value of this setting should not start or end with a /.
 - `container` (String) Azure container name.
+- `indices` (String) A comma-delimited list of indices to restore from the snapshot.
+Multi-index syntax is supported.
+Example: `metrics*,logs*,data-20240823`.
 - `snapshot_name` (String) The snapshot name to restore from.

 Optional: